ZhgChg.Li

 For detailed pricing calculations, please refer to the official pricing calculator.

-Only needs to run on basic priced Linux, each execution takes ≤ 1 minute, default runs every 6 hours, spending 4 minutes per day, about 120 minutes per month, well within the free tier.
+Only needs to run on a basic-priced Linux, each execution takes ≤ 1 minute.
+By default, it runs every 6 hours, spending 4 minutes per day and about 120 minutes per month, which fits well within the free tier.

 ZReviewTender _Storage usage: 0*

-No use of Artifact to store data, so there is no Storage cost.
+No use of Artifacts to store data, so there are no Storage costs.

 Slack

-The company’s internal communication software will create a Slack App and use this Slack App identity to forward App Store review notifications to a specified channel.
+The company’s internal communication software creates a Slack App and uses this Slack App identity to forward app store review notifications to the designated channel.

 ZReviewTender x Github Action x Slack

 We use Github Action to run the ZReviewTender script and forward results to Slack.
-The Github Repo (Action) is only used as a carrier, so even if your main project is not hosted on Github, you can still easily deploy ZReviewTender by following the steps below. 🎉🎉🎉
+The Github Repo (Action) is just a carrier, so even if your main project is not hosted on Github, you can still easily deploy ZReviewTender by following the steps below. 🎉🎉🎉

-I have successfully deployed it on different Apps from 5 different companies, running stably and free of charge for over 2 years.
+I have successfully deployed this on different apps from 5 different companies, and it has been running stably and free of charge for over 2 years.

 Advantages:

-• Free: ZReviewTender is a free and open-source service I created, deployed on Github Action using the free tier, which is more than sufficient.
+• Free: ZReviewTender is an open-source free service I created, deployed on Github Action with plenty of free usage quota.

 You don’t need to pay monthly fees for App Review Bot or similar review monitoring services.

-• Security: The credentials and keys used to fetch reviews are securely stored in your Github Private Repo, and only you have access.
+• Security: The credentials and keys used to fetch reviews are securely stored in your Github Private Repo, and no one else has access except you.

-You no longer need to risk leaking important credentials or keys by uploading them to third-party services; ZReviewTender is open-source, and all operations are open to public review.
+You no longer need to risk exposing important credentials and keys by uploading them to third-party services; ZReviewTender is an open-source project, and all operations are open to public scrutiny.

 • Reliable: ZReviewTender uses the latest official APIs to fetch review data.
-Compared to other services using RSS feeds, it is more accurate, stable, and reliable.
+Compared to other services that use RSS feeds, it is more accurate, stable, and reliable.

 Buy me coffee ❤️❤️❤️

-If this project has helped you, please consider buying me a coffee.
+If this project has helped you, feel free to sponsor me a coffee.
 Thank you.

 Quick Start!🚀